manorrock/assistant/ROADMAP.md

 - [x] Refactor Eclipse plugin to be a flat structure in com.manorrock.asistant.eclipse package
 - [x] Refactor IntelliJControllerTopComponent.kt to AssistantToolWindow.kt
 - [x] Refactor away old LLM commands and only expose the new LLM commands
+- [x] Refactor to use Manorrock standard trigger workflow
+- [ ] Refactor to use Manorrock standard release workflow
 - [ ] Refactor all code in CLI except for the main and call method into a separate class called
       CLIAssistant with setters and getters for instance variables and make the CLI call method call the process method of the CLIAssistant class.
 - [ ] Refactor to push up input and output handling all the way to the CLIProcessor process method
-- [ ] Refactor to use Manorrock standard trigger workflow
-- [ ] Refactor to use Manorrock standard release workflow
 - [ ] Refactor to get rid of the com.manorrock.assistant.core package altogether
+- [ ] Create a `file_create` tool with the following requirements:
+  - It must be able to create a new file or directory at the specified path
+  - The path can include nested directories, and the tool should be able to create all necessary parent
+    directories if they do not exist
+  - If a file already exists at the specified path, the tool should overwrite if requested
+  - The tool should return an object with a "status" property indicating whether the operation was successful, along with any relevant error messages.

+# Next+1 release
+- [ ] Add unit tests for the shell_execution tool
+   - Add various tests for the command parameter
+   - Add various tests for the shell parameter
+   - Add various tests for the working_directory parameter
+   - Add various tests for the environmentVariables parameter
+   - Add various tests for the timeoutSeconds parameter
 - [ ] Add publishing of VSCode extension to release workflow

-# Next+1 release
 - [ ] Add a /plan create command to create a structured plan for a given PROMPT
 - [ ] Add a /plan execute command to execute a given plan
 - [ ] Add command category system for organizing and grouping related commands